apatari/Bag-Builder/README.md

 A browser window should open up with the app running.

+## Acknowledgment

-# Thanks to the folks who created and maintain the Create React App and Bootstrap React
+Thanks to the folks who created and maintain the Create React App and Bootstrap React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and uses [Bootstrap React](https://react-bootstrap.netlify.app/) for styling.